Business investment in the UK: July to September 2025 revised results

 Sector and asset breakdowns of gross fixed capital formation (GFCF), including business investment and revisions.

-The indicators and analysis in this dataset are based on qualitative responses from comments left by responding businesses to both our Quarterly Acquisitions and Disposals of (QCAS) and Quarterly Stocks Survey (QSS).
+Based on qualitative responses from businesses to our Quarterly Acquisitions and Disposals of Capital Assets Survey (QCAS) and Quarterly Stocks Survey (QSS).

-Annual gross fixed capital formation – by sector and asset
+Annual gross fixed capital formation by industry and asset

 Annual estimates of gross fixed capital formation (investment) by industry and asset, in current prices and chained volume measures, consistent with the UK National Accounts.